whr1314/Web-Development-II/README.md

 Important Note
 The server must be running: The website requires the backend server to be active.
 If you close the terminal running node server.js, the website will stop working.
+My website needs to enter cmd, npm install and npm start in sequence in the terminal in order to open it from index.html in the folder

 Database connection: Ensure that MySQL is running and that the database credentials in event_db.js match your local Settings.

-Port configuration: The server runs on port 3000 by default.
-If occupied, port 3001 will be automatically attempted.

 Access entry
 Home Page: client/index.html - The main login page, including the list of activities